oscarludick/method-factory-pttrn-ts/README.md

 ```

-Then the subclass that is responsible for decide wich Character create.
+Then the subclass that will decide which Character create.

 ```ts
 export class MeleeCharacterFactory extends CharacterCreator {